Colorado 4-H Leadership Resources

 - Lesson 4: Introduction to Experiential Learning

 The online course does not need to be completed in one sitting but the overall training will take approximately 1 hour to complete.
 All four components must be completed to obtain the e-Learning certificate.
-Contact your local county 4-H Extension Agent for the county password.
+Contact your local county 4-H Extension Specialist for the county instructions.

 4-H Money Matters Fact Sheets